 Leadership Portfolio - candidates' Professional Conversation Series with administrators, teachers, and other education professionals in school or district focuses on (1) expanding knowledge and understanding of major theories of reading and writing processes, components, and development with supporting research evidence, to understand the needs of all readers and writers in diverse contexts; (2) sharing historically shared knowledge base in reading and writing and its impact on current instructional literacy practices; and (3) communicating the importance of professional judgment and practical knowledge for improving all students' reading and writing development and achievement.

 6. Interpretation: Who interprets the evidence? (e.g., faculty, administrative assistant, etc.) If this differs by LO, provide information by LO.

-Faculty 7.
-Results: Since the most recent full report, state the conclusion(s) drawn, what evidence or supporting data led to the conclusion(s), and what changes have been made as a result of the conclusion(s).
-Overall, results from multiple assessments addressing Standard 1 (LO #1) show candidates' cumulative mean average of 2.6/3.0.
-Candidates' mean scores across assessments range from 2.0 to 3.0.
-Faculty notes that candidates' highest mean score (3.0/3.0) is in the Foundational Paper and Leadership Portfolio at target level.
-On the other hand, candidates' lowest mean score is in the Disciplinary Literacy Project: Cross-Curricular Thematic Unit (2.0/3.0).
+7. Results: Since the most recent full report, state the conclusion(s) drawn, what evidence or supporting data led to the conclusion(s), and what changes have been made as a result of the conclusion(s).

+Overall, results from multiple assessments addressing Standard 1 (LO #1) show candidates' cumulative mean average of 2.7/3.0.
+Candidates' mean scores across assessments range from 2.3 to 3.0.
+Faculty notes that candidates' highest mean score (3.0/3.0) is in the Foundational Paper although for most candidates this is the first formal paper they have to write at the graduate level; hence the support they received from course instructors has been very helpful especially with research skills and use of APA style.
+One of the course instructors describes the support she has given to her class as follows: Candidates benefit from discussions on clarification of expectations, progress, and concerns regarding the Foundational Paper; they also take part in a peer revision and editing exercise that allow them to analyze their paper from every angle with different peers.
+On the other hand, candidates' lowest mean score is in the Leadership Portfolio (2.0/3.0) although this assessment is embedded in the practicum course, which is the last course candidates take in their certification program.
 In examining the artifacts that support the elements in Standard 1, the faculty concludes that courses with stronger emphasis on theory-into-practice assignments, e.g., practicum courses, should continue to expect candidates to articulate their indepth knowledge and understanding of theoretical and evidence-based rationale to support various instructional, diagnostic, and intervention practices.
-LO #2: Candidates use instructional approaches, materials, and an integrated, comprehensive, balanced curriculum to support